stephenjkaplan/stephenjkaplan.github.io/_posts/2020-09-18-standup-comedy-recommender.md

    [doc-term matrix](https://en.wikipedia.org/wiki/Document-term_matrix){:target="_blank"}), and each cell contains a numerical representation of the words frequency of use or some other metric.

-The final data format is "fit" on the training data, and then applied to any incoming validation data.
+The final data format is "fit" on the initial dataset, and then applied to any incoming data (as is the case with the [search engine feature](#search-engine-recommender-with-content-based-filtering) described later in this post.)

 To elaborate a bit on vectorization: I focused on trying out two [types/implementations of vectorization in scikit-learn](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.feature_extraction.text){:target="_blank"}: